Striborg – Spiritual Catharsis

 Overkill – The Wings of War - 70%

-For well over three decades New Jersey thrashers have been a safe bet for delivering solid albums, with especially last decade serving as band’s second youth.
+For well over three decades, New Jersey thrashers have been a safe bet for delivering solid albums, with especially last decade serving as the band’s second youth.

-Bands previous album The Grinding Wheel form 2017 was another album that could stand shoulder to shoulder with some of bands early career defining albums.
+Band’s previous album The Grinding Wheel from 2017 was another album that could stand shoulder to shoulder with some of the band’s early career defining albums.

 It comes as no surprise that the new album The Wings of War sees the band delivering, that which they always do – no nonsense thrash metal with punk attitude.

-New album marks the first release to feature Jason Bittner (Shadows Fall) on drums, who has replaced Ron Lipnicki shortly after the release of The Grinding Wheel.
+The new album marks the first release to feature Jason Bittner (Shadows Fall) on drums, who has replaced Ron Lipnicki shortly after the release of The Grinding Wheel.
 Live, Bittner has done a bang-up job and even added additional energy to the band.
-The performance on his Overkill debut, is worthy of band’s legacy.
+The performance, on his Overkill debut, is worthy of the band’s legacy.
 However, due to the mosh-pit nature of the album, there is less room for Bittner to show off his grooving skills and dynamic qualities of his playing, but he does a good job adjusting to the band as well as adding bit of his own style.

 Musically the band delivers some seriously fast and heavy material and while they have mastered that over the decades, more dynamics and diversity would serve the album well.

-The album opens chaotically in form of “Last Man Standing” with an intro that could be something off of a Ministry album then it moves over to some prime Overkill bashing before it jumps to a chorus that would feel at home on any Running Wild album.
+The album opens chaotically in the form of “Last Man Standing” with an intro that could be something off of a Ministry album, then it moves over to some prime Overkill bashing before it jumps to a chorus that would feel at home on any Running Wild album.

 There is no doubt that New Jersey boys have delivered another very good album, but there is no getting around the fact that it’s their weakest in over a decade.